gofynd/fdk-client-java/documentation/platform/REWARDS.md

-Retrieve an offer by its name.
+Fetch the specific offer details and configuration by the name of the offer.

 *Returned Response:*